Have you ever paused at dawn and wondered why the first ray of sunlight feels like a promise—a quiet assurance that the day ahead might be beautiful?

 Using the first ray of the sun to structure our morning routine

-We can plan our morning around dawn to get these benefits.
-Simple things like stretching outside, a quick walk, or eating breakfast by the window can help.
+We can plan our mornings around natural light to gain these benefits.
+Simple habits like stretching near a window, taking a brief outdoor walk, or eating breakfast in a sunlit space can help the body and mind wake up naturally.

 Solar Energy and the First Light of Day